Getting admitted to UBC can feel like one long marathon. But congrats—you’re now past the finish line!

-- If you previously studied in BC, you can see what you are eligible to receive in the BC Transfer Guide, which lets you check for both high school and post-secondary transfer credits.
+- You can see what you are eligible to receive on the UBC Transfer Credit search tool, which lets you check post-secondary transfer credits.

-- If you came to UBC directly from high school, you can also use UBC’s first-year credit tool to check for applicable transfer credits.
+- If you came to UBC directly from high school, you can use UBC’s first-year credit page to check for applicable transfer credits.

 - If you see a discrepancy from what you’re expecting or have questions about the transfer credits initially listed in your SSC, follow up with your ES Advisor who will contact the UBC Undergraduate Admissions office (unless it’s exchange credit—then follow up with your academic advising office).
 In most cases, a detailed course syllabus from your prior institution is required for a review.

 2. Reach out to your academic advisors

 Just because a course is transferable does not mean it is applicable to your degree.
 When it comes to getting transfer credits applied to your degree, there are no hard-and-fast rules because everyone’s situation depends on their unique major and degree requirements.
 Reach out to your faculty, departmental, and/or program academic advisors to discuss your individual case whenever you feel like there’s a chance you can get credit for previous coursework.

 For example, I took IB Urdu language courses in high school, but I was unsure if they could fulfill the Arts language requirement.
 I emailed my Arts Academic Advisor requesting him to review my IB transcript and it turned out I had fulfilled the requirement.
 Due to the difficulty level of the Urdu courses and the marks I attained, I was also granted 6 additional credits that count towards my 120-credit degree requirement.